A Resource for Accelerating Green Infrastructure as Business-as-Usual for Stormwater Management, Infrastructure

 Urban stormwater continues to be a persistent and growing source of water pollution across the United States.
 Climate change is leading to more intense weather events and dwindling water supplies.
 Together these conditions stress the performance of the nation’s water infrastructure.
 Green infrastructure is an adaptable and multifunctional approach to stormwater management and climate resiliency with many benefits for communities.

 Since 2012 EPA has supported technical assistance projects in communities across the country.
 This report summarizes successes and lessons learned from this effort.
 It matches problems with real-world, tested solutions.
-With a guide to green infrastructure practices and a table of benefits, city managers can share the report with potential collaborators and stakeholders.You may need Adobe Reader to view files on this page.
+With a guide to green infrastructure practices and a table of benefits, city managers can share the report with potential collaborators and stakeholders.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 Tools, Strategies and Lessons learned from EPA Green Infrastructure Technical Assistance Projects (PDF)(20 pp, 7 MB,

 This document summarizes green infrastructure solutions for municipal challenges for managing stormwater